SWEG-2016EC-Batch/Web-Wizards/ETS1455_Yidnekachew_Zerihun/pseudocode_body_mass_index_calculator.md

    - If BMI < 18 → Output: "Underweight"
    - If 18 <= BMI <= 25 → Output: "Normal weight"
    - If BMI > 25 → Output: "Overweight"

+6. Determine what type of invalidity
+   - If height <= 0 and weight >= 0 → Output: "invalid height" goto step 7
+   - If height > 0 and weight < 0 → Output: "invalid weight" goto step 7
+   - If height <=0 and weight < 0 → Output: "invalid height and weight" goto step 7
-6. Ask if the user wants to process another person
+8. Ask if the user wants to process another person
   - If choice is  '0',repeat the process
   - if choice is  any other character,terminate the program
     - Exit loop